Print labels from CSV Files on iPhone, iPad, or Mac

 After importing the CSV file into the Barcode & Label app, we can easily print labels with data from any of the columns of the CSV file.
-The screenshot below illustrates the printing of the first two columns of the CSV file.
+The screenshot below illustrates the printing of the first few columns of the CSV file.

 The label design process involves first importing a CSV File followed by inserting columns from the CSV file into the label.
 This is described in detail below: